yogurt-foundation/yogurt-css-documentation/docs/transforms/transform-origin.md

 ## Transform Origin

-Utilities for specifying the origin for an element's transformations.
+Utilities for sets the origin of an element's transforms.

 ### Class